 Please note: You must provide online payment for this licence after completing the form.
 After clicking the submit button at the end of the form you will be taken to our secure online payment website.
 You can then make the required payment using either a credit or debit card.

 Cost of Application

-Cost of application: £23.00 Before completing this form please read the guidance notes:
+Before completing this form please read the guidance notes:

 Vary DPS Guidance Notes